RHS Harlow Carr

 I open my studio as part of Teesdale Art Net - see www.teesdaleartnet.org.uk for details

-At other times please contact me if you would like to visit the studio.
+at other times please contact me if you would like to visit.

 The Bath House, RHS Harlow Carr, Harrogate, HG3 1QB

 NB: Pre-booking required, charges apply to non-RHS members